 NABP does not provide refunds, credits, or prorated billing for licensure transfer applications that have been submitted to NABP.
 You will not receive a refund if:

-- you request to cancel one or more state on a licensure transfer application after it has been submitted.
+- You request to cancel one or more states on a licensure transfer application after it has been submitted.

 - NABP finds that you do not meet the minimum requirements for licensure transfer and your application is canceled.

 If you cancel your application, you will not receive a refund from NABP.
-If you would like to cancel the licensure transfer application that you have submitted, contact NABP at firstname.lastname@example.org.
+If you would like to cancel the licensure transfer application you have submitted, contact us at firstname.lastname@example.org.